Address Resolution Protocol (ARP)

 Type – ARP messages have a type field of 0x806.
 This informs the receiving NIC that the data portion of the frame needs to be passed to the ARP process.

-ARP requests are a broadcast process, so it’s flooded out to all ports by the switch except the receiving port.
-The device on the LAN which IPv4 address matches the target IPv4 address in the ARP request will reply.
+ARP requests are a broadcast process, so they are flooded out to all ports by the switch except the receiving port.
+The device on the LAN whose IPv4 address matches the target IPv4 address in the ARP request will reply.
 All other devices will discard the ARP request packet.
 The figure below illustrates the ARP request.

-If the destination IPv4 address is not on the same network as the source IPv4 address, the source device needs to send the frame to its default gateway.
-This is the interface of the router.
+If the destination IPv4 address is not on the same network as the source IPv4 address, the source device needs to send the frame to its default gateway, which is the router’s interface.
 The device will encapsulate that packet in a frame using the destination MAC address of the local router.

-The default gateway IPv4 address stored in the IPv4 configuration of the hosts.
-When a host creates a packet for a destination, it compares the destination IPv4 address and its own IPv4 address to determine if the two IP addresses located on the same network.
+The default gateway IPv4 address is stored in the host’s IPv4 configuration.
+When a host creates a packet for a destination, it compares the destination IPv4 address and its own IPv4 address to determine if the two IP addresses are located on the same network.
 If the destination host is not on its same network, the source checks its ARP table for an entry with the IPv4 address of the default gateway.
-If there is not an entry, it uses the ARP process to determine a MAC address of the default gateway.
+If there is no entry, it uses the ARP process to determine the MAC address of the default gateway.

 Removing Entries from an ARP Table